Dublin, Ohio: Post-Ohio statehood

-In 1808, John Sells brought his family to the region, and by 1810, he had begun to survey lots for the new village with his business partner, an Irish gentleman named John Shields.
-According to historians, Shields is responsible for naming the town after his birthplace:
+In 1808, John Sells brought his family to the region, and by 1810, he had begun to survey lots for the new village with his business partner, an Irishman named John Shields, who named the town after his birthplace:

 In 1833, Dublin contained several mills and one store, and was incorporated in 1881.

 In 1970, Dublin was still a small town with only 681 residents.
 However, the construction of Interstate 270 facilitated a population boom, spearheaded by the acquisition of major corporate headquarters such as Ashland Inc and Wendy's International.
-In addition, the growth of the Muirfield Village Golf Club and its residential subdivision attracted numerous affluent citizens to the rapidly growing suburb.
+In addition, the growth of the Muirfield Village Golf Club and its residential subdivision attracted people to the rapidly growing suburb.
 It was then officially declared a city in August 1987, after reaching a population of 5,000 residents.
 As part of this boom Dublin significantly expanded its area, annexing parts of Washington, Perry, Concord, and Jerome townships.

-In 2017, out of over 15,000 towns and neighborhoods in the U.S., Dublin was ranked 6th best place to live in the United States.
-In 2020, Wallethub ranked Dublin the 12th Best Small City in America.

 In 2020, the city began redeveloping the Bridge Street District.
 The 1100 acre project includes 400 apartments and condominiums, retail, offices, and other space along the Scioto River.
+During a survey for the new Wexner Medical Center, an African-American cemetery was discovered.
+In 2024, the city held a dedication ceremony which included local resident descendants of some of the more than 20 people who are buried there.